BigWillie/despatchjs/README.md

 2. getAvailableCollectionDates<code>&ast;</code> (pass in the courier ID obtained from step 1)
 3. addShipment (pass in the serviceID - obtained from step 1, and the collectionDate - obtained from step 2)
 4. bookShipments (pass in the shipmentID - obtained from step 3.
 Bookshipments can also take an Array of * shipmentIDs should you wish to save on API calls)
+-- if international:
+5. getCustomsDocument (pass in the shipmentDocumentID - obtained from step 4.)

 Additional methods exist to cancel a shipment, get information about a parcel collection, and get information about a shipment.